PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Introduction

 Question classification poses a unique problem even among the different types of text classification, as the amount of information available in a question tends to be limited compared to document-level text counterparts.
-While neither tackling the task of text classification with GCNs, nor automated question classification via artificial intelligence is new, our investigation aims to determine the feasibility of adapting GCNs for question classification.
-In particular, we explore additional phrase-based features in our proposed model, PQ-GCN, to enhance classification performance, and assess the effectiveness of these features in low-resource settings.
+While neither tackling the task of text classification with GCNs, nor question classification via automated systems is new, our investigation aims to determine the feasibility of adapting GCNs for question classification.
+Up till our work, GCNs have not been thoroughly explored in the context of question classification, with the exception of \cite{supraja-khong-2024} and \cite{pawestri-question-gat-2024} which are reviewed in Section~\ref{ssec:aqc}.
+In particular, we explore additional phrase-based features in our proposed model, PQ-GCN, to enhance classification performance, and assess the effectiveness of these features in low-resource settings, where there is limited labeled data available.